microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationmethodspolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Define authentication methods and the users that are allowed to use them to sign in and perform multi-factor authentication (MFA) in Azure Active Directory (Azure AD).
+Defines authentication methods and the users that are allowed to use them to sign in and perform multi-factor authentication (MFA) in Azure Active Directory (Azure AD).

 ## Methods
 |Method|Return type|Description|